The Strategic Steward — May 2026

 What’s your story?

-Worldwide cheetah populations have been on the decline for the last century.
+• Worldwide cheetah populations have been on the decline for the last century.
 According to National Geographic, approximately 100,000 cheetahs roamed Africa and Asia in 1900.
 Today, less than 10,000 exist in the wild.
-Expanding agriculture, cities and infrastructure have reduced the grasslands they need to survive.
+Carolyn Farquhar talks about how Cheetah Conservation Fund is making a difference to save these animals.

 Craig Swistun is Portfolio Manager with Lexicon Financial Group (www.lexiconfinancialgroup.com) at Raymond James Investment Counsel.